joenio/holodev/README.md

     dpkg-reconfigure virtualbox-dkms

-Use the script `development-setup.sh` (as root or sudo) to install development dependencies on your system.
+Use the script `development-setup.sh` (as root) to install development dependencies on your system.

+### Running tests

+    vagrant up
+    make test-vagrant

 ## Authors